hillaryychan/COMP3311/07_Relational-Design-Theory.md

 * map ER design to relational schema
 * identify constraints (including keys and functional dependencies)
 * apply BCNF/3NF algorithms to produce normalised schema

+Note: may subsequently need to "denormalise" if the design yields inadequate performance